NHLI-Respiratory-Epi/IMD_domains_asthma_pathway/README.md

 Public repository for codelists.
-Codelists from the CPRD Aurum 2023 September Release for the 'Hidden inequalities within deprivation: a population-based study on domain-specific associations across the asthma pathway in England' paper
+Codelists from the CPRD Aurum 2023 September Release for the 'Hidden inequalities within deprivation: a population-based study on domain-specific associations across the asthma pathway in England' paper.